brycelelbach/thrust_wiki/Direct-System-Access.md

 ------------------

 Sometimes it can be inconvenient or wasteful to introduce a new ```vector``` simply to parallelize algorithms which operate on some existing data.
-We can parallelize *in situ* by using invoking an algorithm with an execution policy.
+We can parallelize *in situ* by invoking an algorithm with an execution policy.

 Let's take a look at the previous example, but instead we'll show how to use a ```std::vector``` with Thrust